Yarichin Bitch Club: Manga

 Yarichin Bitch Club is written and illustrated by Ogeretsu Tanaka, who had been posting it on Pixiv since 2012.
-The webcomic later received a print publication by Gentosha in 2016, with chapters being released in five bound volumes.
+The webcomic later received a print publication by Gentosha in 2016, with chapters being released in six bound volumes.

-The manga has been licensed for publication in the United States by SuBLime, while in Germany by Egmont Manga under the name of Come to where the Bitch Boys are.
+The manga has been licensed for publication in the United States by SuBLime.

 Drama CD

 A series of audio dramas were released on CD by Ginger Records.
 The first drama CD was announced with the release of volume 1 of the manga and was later released on June 10, 2016.
 The second drama CD was released on August 25, 2017.

 OVA

 An original animated DVD was announced at AnimeJapan 2018 at Toho's booth.
 It was released direct-to-video on DVD on September 21, 2018 as part of a bundle with the limited edition of volume 3 of the manga.
 It was animated by Grizzly, with Ai Yoshimura directing, Noel Mizuki in charge of series composition, Koji Haneda in charge of character designs, Shūji Katayama in charge of music, and Kisuke Koizumi in charge of sound directing.
 The cast from the drama CDs reprised their roles.
-A second episode was released on April 17, 2019 as a separate Blu-ray and DVD titled Morimori Version, which also included episode 1, a 16-page exclusive manga by Ogeretsu Tanaka, and an audio drama CD.
+A second episode was released on April 17, 2019, as a separate Blu-ray and DVD titled Morimori Version, which also included episode 1, a 16-page exclusive manga by Ogeretsu Tanaka, and an audio drama CD.
 The home release was given an R-15 rating.

 The theme song is "Touch You" by Shiritsu Morimori Gakuen Seishun Danshis, with the cast members performing as their characters.
 "Touch You" is composed by Yuyoyuppe, with lyrics written by Ogeretsu Tanaka, the original author of the manga.
-"Touch You" was released as a single on August 15, 2018 and included individual versions of the song for all nine characters.
-In November 2020, "Touch You" charted #4 in the Global Viral Top 10 on Spotify in the United States and England after it gained popularity on TikTok, in part due to unofficial mash-ups with the 2020 song "WAP" by Cardi B and Megan Thee Stallion.
+"Touch You" was released as a single on August 15, 2018, and included individual versions of the song for all nine characters.
+In November 2020, "Touch You" charted fourth in the Global Viral Top 10 on Spotify in the United States and England after it gained popularity on TikTok, in part due to unofficial mash-ups with the 2020 song "WAP" by Cardi B and Megan Thee Stallion.